These are books I’d recommend about the history of baseball in Washington:

 - “The Washington Senators,’’ by Morris A. Bealle (1947, Columbia Publishing Company), long out of print, subtitled “An 87-year History of the World’s Oldest Baseball Club and Most Incurable Fandom’’

 - “The Washington Senators,’’ by Shirley Povich (1954, G.P.
 Putnam & Sons), subtitled “An informal history,” one of Putnam series of histories of the 16 major league teams, by Washington’s most famous sports writer, who covered the 1924 championship season.
 It should be noted that although the team was still officially ”the Nationals,’’ the title of this book makes it clear what the team was commonly called.

 - “Walter Johnson, Baseball’s Big Train,’’ by Henry W. Thomas (1995, Phenom Press), one of the finest baseball biographies, meticulous researched and written by Johnson’s grandson, with a foreword by Shirley Povich.

 - “Washington’s Expansion Senators (1961-1971)’’ by James R. Hartley (1997, Corduroy Press), has the results of every game the expansion team played, including interviews with many player.
-Hartley continues to edit the quarterly “Nats News” journal of the Washington Baseball Historical Society.
+Hartley, until 2018, edited the quarterly “Nats News” journal of the Washington Baseball Historical Society.

 - “The Washington Senators, 1901-1971’’ by Tom Deveaux (2001, Mcfarland & Company, Inc.), draws heavily on Povich’s work, but still, a fine and detailed history of the original and expansion teams.